ideo/shape/README.md

   1. Run the webpack dev server and sidekiq worker
   1. Run the rails server
   1. Open atom in the project directory
+And will open your browser (may need to refresh page after initial webpack)